 Most of your designs will be outlined with a backstitch.
 We used this technique on the paper airplane on this design.
 Start by creating your first stitch as described above.
 Then, skip a hole and come up from the back of the photograph into the next hole.
 Once your thread is in the front of the photograph again, insert it through the hole you skipped, creating a backstitch.
 Continue in the same manner (skip a hole, come up through the back, insert through the skipped hole) until your entire design is outlined.

 Once your design is outlined, tie off the thread at the back of your photograph and trim the extra.

 Give and Enjoy

 Give to the moms in your life and enjoy!
-These are wonderful as Mother's Day cards (glue a backing on it to hide the stitches and so that you can write a little message), or framed as art.
-No matter how you give it, mom will love it!
+These are wonderful as Mother's Day cards (glue a backing on them to hide the stitches and so that you can write a little message), or you can frame them as art.
+No matter how you give them, mom will be sure to love them!